-Welcome to the fourth biennial MODE Fest, celebrating the work of students and emerging motion designers who are creating some of the most interesting, imaginative, and well-crafted motion design work today.
+Welcome to the fifth biennial MODE Fest, celebrating the work of students and emerging motion designers who are creating some of the most interesting, imaginative, and well-crafted motion design work today.

-Submission to the festival also gets each student all access to the corresponding Motion Design Education Summit, 8–10 June 2023, at Moore College of Art and Design, Philadelphia, PA, USA.
+Submission to the festival also gets each student all access to the corresponding Motion Design Education Summit, 19-21 June 2025, at Anglo American University in Prague.

 MODE Summit is a 3-day event bringing together educators from different areas of expertise to present work and discuss motion design and how it enhances, effects, changes messages, meaning, and communication.
 Motion design is a shifting and evolving sphere—it encompasses a broad range of related fields: human computer interaction, design, journalism, film, television, animation, art, dance, theater, and more.